lzinga/TTTWeightedTraitorSelection/README.md

   * Added an algorithm to count the number of rounds you have not gotten traitor and exponentially increase weight gain once you pass a threshold.
   * Added round statistics to the beginning of a round.
   * Added the ability to cap the traitor chance percentage of a player based on their assigned group.

+# Contributors

+## The following have helped this project with bug fixes and feature additions

+  * LaurenceKaye
+  * MinIsMin
+  * janesth
+  * monster010
+  * Phantom139